pnxl/d.js/README.md

 ## License

-Licensed under the GNU-GPLv3.0 license.
+Licensed under the MIT license.
 See the file `LICENSE` for more information.